nissbran/identity-server-workshop/exercises/02-LoginPage-ImplicitFlow/README.md

             });
 ```

 TestUsers should not be used in production.
-If you want user control you should replace the TestUserStore in the AccountController with your own implementation.
+If you want user control, you should replace the TestUserStore in the AccountController with your own implementation.
 There is an tutorial in the IdentityServer4 docs if you want to use ASP.NET Identity: https://identityserver4.readthedocs.io/en/release/quickstarts/6_aspnet_identity.html

 ### Step 4